|

 Fig. 4.
 The interior surfaces of the actual muqarnas dome are curved.

-In this plan the interior surfaces of the block are adjusted to
+In this reflected ceiling plan representation the interior surfaces of the block are adjusted to

-make them resemble the original more closely.
+resemble the original geometry more closely.
 Here the small block

 has a convex interior surface, the middle block has a concave interior